antoinecollet5/lbfgsb/docs/sources/installation.rst

 Stable release
 --------------

-To install Python Reactive Transport Inversion Demonstrator, run this command in your terminal:
+To install lbfgsb, run this command in your terminal:

 .. code-block:: console

     $ pip install lbfgsb

-This is the preferred method to install Python Reactive Transport Inversion Demonstrator, as it will always install the most recent stable release.
+This is the preferred method to install lbfsgb, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.